e-corp-sam-sepiol/bitcoin-node/lightning_network.md

 When you open new channel(s), leave the fee rates at their default value.
 Observe their activity over the course of a month or two, and identify which channels are being used for routing to help inform your decisions going forward in respect to the fees you set for each channel.

-### Finding Peers To Connect With
+### Finding Peers To Create Channels With
-Opening your first channel on the Lightning Network should prioritize network reach, by selecting a very well connected node.
-This ensures we will be able to route payments to as many nodes as possible on the network with our first channel.
+Opening your first channel on the Lightning Network should prioritize network reach, by selecting a very well connected and highly liquid node.
+This ensures we will be able to route payments to as many nodes as possible, and with a large degree of capacity on the network with our first channel.

 We should also avoid connecting with an exchanges' node at first while we learn to operate a lightning node.
 Due to the nature of an exchange, they can quickly imbalance a channel.